LesFerch/OldExplorer/README.md

 ## Usage examples

-**Note**: Typically you would make a shortcut to OldExplorer.exe and then edit the command line of the shortcut, if you want to start in a folder other than **C:**
+**Note**: Typically you would make a shortcut to OldExplorer.exe and then edit the command line of the shortcut, if you want to start in a folder other than **This PC**.

+**Note**: By Default, OldExplorer uses the clipboard for any path specified on the command line that is greater than 3 characters in length.
+This allows the path to be entered into the address bar very fast at the expense of overwriting whatever is currently on the clipboard.
+You can tell OldExplorer to not use the clipboard by specifying /x on the command line.

 **Example 1**:\
 Launch the Windows 10 Explorer to **C:**\